BrunoRomes/mastermind/README.md

 # Trying it out
 This application is currently hosted on Heroku.
-To test it, use the url `https://mastermind-challenge.herokuapp.com`
+To test it, use the url `https://mastermind-challenge.herokuapp.com` in combination with the paths posted above.
+Please note that the free account of Heroku allows only one active dyno at a time.
+Because of this, the games are not being closed due to inactivity.
+When testing locally, though, this works as intended.

 # Testing the code